datagen24/dshield-mcp/docs/api/markdown/api_documentation.md

 Create MCP-compatible context injection.

+Formats context data for use with the Model Context Protocol (MCP), including proper metadata and version information.

+**Arguments**:

+- `context` - Context dictionary to format

+**Returns**:

+  Dictionary formatted for MCP protocol

 <a id="data_dictionary"></a>

 # data\_dictionary

-Data Dictionary for DShield MCP Elastic SIEM Integration Provides comprehensive field descriptions and examples to help models understand the available data structures and their meanings.
+Data Dictionary for DShield MCP Elastic SIEM Integration.

+This module provides comprehensive field descriptions, query examples, and analysis guidelines to help AI models understand DShield SIEM data structures and their meanings.
+It serves as a reference for data interpretation and query construction.

+Features:
+- Comprehensive field descriptions and types
+- Query examples for common use cases
+- Data patterns and analysis guidelines
+- Initial prompt generation for AI models
+- Structured data reference for DShield SIEM

+**Example**:

+  >>> from src.data_dictionary import DataDictionary
+  >>> fields = DataDictionary.get_field_descriptions()
+  >>> examples = DataDictionary.get_query_examples()
+  >>> prompt = DataDictionary.get_initial_prompt()

 <a id="data_dictionary.DataDictionary"></a>